Accommodation: Mercure Bangkok Makkasan Hotel

-I ordered a tonic water and Max asked if there was any soda water… To which the response from the staff member was yes… It was 100 baht.
+I ordered a tonic water and Paul asked if there was any soda water… To which the response from the staff member was yes… It was 100 baht.

 STRANGE… from our experiences, non-alcoholic drinks like sodas have been free in executive lounges.